Narasimham (film): Plot

 Poovalli Induchoodan is the only son of idealistic High Court Justice Maranchery Karunakara Menon, who is sentenced to 6 years imprisonment for murdering his classmate.
-He later learns that the Home Minister, Manapally Madhavan Nambiar and his crony DYSP Sankaranarayanan had framed him to seek revenge on Justice Menon who had earlier given jail sentence to Manapally in a corruption case.
+He later learns that the Home Minister, Manappally Madhavan Nambiar and his crony DYSP Sankaranarayanan had framed him to seek revenge on Justice Menon who had earlier given jail sentence to Manapally in a corruption case.
 Induchoodan, who had achieved rank in Civil exams loses the post and Manapally Sudheeran, Manappally's younger son enters the list of civil service trainees.

-It is later revealed that Ramakrishnan, who is the son of Mooppil Nair and Manappally's top supporters, was the real killer.
-After 6 years, Madhavan Nambiar, who is now a former state minister, is dead and Induchoodan is released from prison.
+It is later revealed that Ramakrishnan, who is the son of Mooppil and Manappally's top supporters, was the real killer.
+After six years, Madhavan Nambiar, who is now a former state minister, is dead and Induchoodan is released from prison.
 Induchoodan thwarts Manapally Pavithran, Manappally's elder son from performing the funeral rituals of his father at the banks of Bharathapuzha.
 Many confrontations between Induchoodan and Manapally's henchmen begin.
 Justice Menon and his wife Sharada return to Kerala to stay with Induchoodan.
 A girl named Indulekha claims to be the daughter of Justice Menon.
+Indulekha was manipulated by the Manappally's family members to take revenge on Induchoodan.
 Menon flatly refuses the claim and banishes her.

 Forced by circumstances and at the instigation and help of Manapally Pavithran, she reluctantly comes out open with the parentage claim.
 At first, Induchoodan thrashes the protesters, but upon knowing the truth from his maternal uncle Chandrabhanu, he accepts the task of her protection as her elder brother.
 Induchoodan decides to marry Indulekha to his good friend Jayakrishnan where he confronts Justice Menon and prods him to accept the mistake and acknowledge the parentage of Indulekha.
 Menon ultimately regrets and secretly goes on to confess to his daughter.

 The next morning, Induchoodan returns to Poovally, where he learns that Indulekha is found dead and Menon is accused of murdering her.
 The whole act was planned by Pavithran, who after killing Indulekha forces Raman Nair (Menon's long time servant) to testify against Menon in court.
 In court, Nandagopal Marar, a close friend of Induchoodan and a Supreme Court lawyer, appears for Menon and manages to lay bare the murder plot and hidden intentions of the other party.
-Menon is proved innocent and is released.
+Menon is proven innocent and is released.
 After confronting Pavithran and promising to avenge Indulekha's death, Induchoodan meets Justice Menon, who is remorseful for all his actions, including not believing in the innocence of Induchoodan.

 While speaking to Induchoodan, Menon suffers a stroke and passes away.
 At Menon's funeral, Manapally Pavithran arrives to poke fun at Induchoodan and also tries to carry out the postponed last rituals of his own father.
 Induchoodan interrupts the ritual and avenges the death of Indulekha and Justice Menon by severely injuring Pavithran.
 On his way back to a peaceful life, Induchoodan accepts Anuradha, who is the robust and honest daughter of Mooppil Nair as his life partner.